AsMdHabibullah/one-by-one-python/README.md

-# You want to be a python programmer?
+# Do you want to be a python programmer?
 ## OK, You must need to know one by one all of the things.

 ### Start with basic Python Programming